What is address munging?

 What else can I do to prevent spam?

-Dont click on links you shouldn't trust.
-Sometimes it's obvious, but sometimes it's not.
-Links that say Click here to make us your homepage are a great example of links you shouldn't trust.
+Do not click on links that look suspicious.
+Sometimes bad links are obvious, but sometimes they are not.
+Links that say click here to make us your homepage are a great example of links you shouldn't trust.
 Another great example are links in spam.
 Sometimes people click on links just to see where they go.
-Don't do that.
+DO NOT do that.

-Don't give your email address to sites you shouldn't trust.
-Some easy guidelines to tell if you shouldn't trust them are if you are or could be an instant winner, if you're getting a very insane and equally exclusive deal, or if you wouldn't let your child or grandmother go to the site.
+Do not give your email address to sites you do not trust.
+Some easy guidelines to tell if you should not trust them are if you are or could be an instant winner, if you are getting a very good and equally exclusive deal, or if you would not want your child or grandmother to see you on the site.

 Chain mail is a classic way that spammers collect email addresses.
 Most of the time, chain mail will have a huge list of all the people, including their email addresses, that received the chain letter.

 If you know the person who sent you the chain letter, politely ask them not to send them to you anymore.
-If you don't know the person, quickly delete the letter.
-Do not reply to the person who sent it to you.
+However, if you do not know the person who sent it to you, do the opposite.
+Quickly mark the email as spam, and do not reply to the person who sent it to you.

 Don't click on "unsubscribe" links in spam.
-I've seen a lot of reputable antispam sites advocating "unsubscribing" from spam email senders by clicking on "unsubscribe" links in the spam.
-Oh my, that is the dumbest thing I have ever heard.
-You didn't "subscribe" to begin with, and they still have your email address, right?
+I've seen a lot of reputable antispam sites advocating "unsubscribing", but oh my, that is the dumbest thing I have ever heard.
+You never actually "subscribed" to begin with, and they still have your email address, correct?
 Trying to unsubscribe from spam will just give them verification that your email address is real.

 I've gotten some spam.
 What can I do now?